 Teach about the cultural and natural history of Lake County to adults or school and scout groups in the preserves, on the water or at historical sites like Bonner Farm and the Lake County Discovery Museum.

-Welcome visitors to the Lake County Discovery Museum, share information about galleries and exhibitions, and collect admission fees and gift shop sales.
-Assist staff with maintenance of our collections and archives.
+Volunteers help welcome visitors to the Lake County Discovery Museum, share information about galleries and exhibitions, and work the front desk.
+Behind the scenes work includes working with staff on the maintenance of our collections and archives.

 Volunteers help at special events at forest preserves throughout the county.
 The Ranger Cadet program introduces youth between the ages 14-21 to law enforcement and provides a chance to ride along with our Ranger Police.